-This offers a unique online safety programme for both schools and families, designed by a team of educational psychologists, teachers and child protection experts.
+This offers a unique online safety program for both schools and families, designed by a team of educational psychologists, teachers, and child protection experts.

 The online world is extremely important for the younger generation and we all have a responsibility to ensure each and every young person has the skills they need to stay safe online.